luismfonseca/simetrics/README.md

-# SMetrics
+# SiMetrics

-Service Metrics library exposes an interface that makes emitting metrics as simple as doing a log line.
+This library exposes an interface that makes emitting metrics as simple as doing a log line.
 Currently supports Librato as a backend.

+SiMetrics?
+Por supuesto que sí.

 ## Examples

 Initializing the library:

 ```
-metric := smetrics.NewEmpty()
+metric := simetrics.NewEmpty()
 if libratoToken != "" {
-	metric := MetricsFromConfig(
+	metric := simetrics.MetricsFromConfig(
 		&metricsconfig.MetricsConfig{
 			Backend: "librato",
 			Librato: &metricsconfig.MetricsLibratoConfig{